-To focus this issue I have invented (as far as I know) the term ‘Cultural Intelligence’.
+It is important that contemporary mission leaders score well in ‘Cultural Intelligence’.
 Most are familiar with the term IQ (Intelligence Quotient) as a number representing a person’s reasoning ability.
 A similar term is that of ‘Emotional Quotient (EQ) which is a number measuring the level of Emotional Intelligence (EI) a person possesses.
 EI is a measure of ability to recognise body-language cues and other signs given out as indicators of a person’s feelings and emotional state, and to have empathy with that state.
 A high EQ is obviously vital in pastoral ministry.

 For the purpose of mission, I want to argue that those involved need to have a high CI score, that is in the measure of their ‘Cultural Intelligence’.